winghongchan/dark-docs/README.md

 ### Automatic

 Install the theme at [Dark Docs on UserStyles.world](https://userstyles.world/style/2597/dark-docs).
+Doing this will make it easy to receive updates.

 ### Manual